MicBrain/KJumpingCube/README.md

 ============

 ### Game Description
    KJumpingCube is a simple dice driven tactical game.
 It is a pure strategy game, involving no element of chance.
 The playing area consists of squares containing points.
 Players move by clicking on either a vacant square, or on own square.
 This version of KJumpingCube allows a user to play against another user or against a computer, or allows computer to play itself.

+   The playing area is a box of cubes containing points.
+When the game starts each cube has one point, no owner and a neutral color.
+If you click on a neutral cube it becomes yours, changes to your color and increases by one point.
+Your objective is to capture all the cubes, but now it is your opponent's turn.
+Players move and add points by clicking on neutral cubes or their own cubes.

 ### Rules